ENGN2912B-2018/FEM-A/README.md

 #### Description of Functional Testing to Date:

 The functional testing for the software consisted mostly of verifying the correctness of the behavior of the value versus stock price curve in the output plot after hitting the solve button.
 A few small numerical precision errors were caught such as those involving unreasonably small or large values for certain input, such as power.
 Aside from this, inputting certain valid values of days until expiration may crash the code due to step-size rounding errors.
+Error handling was also thoroughly tested.

 #### Instructions for Compiling and Running the Software: